 MAURO FERMARIELLO / SCIENCE PHOTO LIBRARY MAURO FERMARIELLO / SCIENCE PHOTO LIBRARY

 Fingerprinting suspect.
-Roller being used to ink the fingers of a suspect for fingerprinting.
-The ink is applied to below the first knuckle and round to the edges of the nails because this whole surface is printed onto paper using a rolling motion.
-This is repeated for the other hand, and sometimes for the whole hands.
-The ridges on the fingertips form a distinctive pattern that is unique for each person.
+Inked finger of a suspect who is being fingerprinted.
+The ink is applied to below the first knuckle and around to the edges of the nail because the finger is rolled over the paper to record a print of the whole surface.
+The same is done for all the other digits on both hands.
+Further prints are sometimes needed of the whole hand or to show more detail.
+The ridges form a distinctive pattern that is unique for each person.
 The fingerprints can be compared to those found at crime scenes, enabling the police to link suspects to a crime.

 Model release not required.
 Property release not required.